orlp/pdqsort/readme.md

 Where n is the number of elements, and p is the percentile of the pivot after partitioning.
 `T(n, 1/2)` is the best case for quicksort.
 On modern systems heapsort is profiled to be approximately 1.8 to 2 times as slow as quicksort.
-Choosing p such that `T(n, 1/2) / T(n, p) ~= 1.9` will ensure that we will only switch to heapsort if it likely speeds up the sorting. p = 1/8 is a reasonably close value and is cheap to compute on every platform using a bitshift.
+Choosing p such that `T(n, 1/2) / T(n, p) ~= 1.9` will ensure that we will only switch to heapsort if it would speed up the sorting. p = 1/8 is a reasonably close value and is cheap to compute on every platform using a bitshift.